oceanmodeling/fabm-oxypom/README.md

 ```
 export GOTMDIR=$HOME/tools/gotm/code
 export FABMDIR=$HOME/tools/fabm/fabm
-export DOBGCPDIR=$HOME/tools/dobgcp-surface
+export DOBGCPDIR=$HOME/tools/dobgcp/src
 ```

 * The model is build with the script `gotm-installation.sh`.
-T This script creates the directory `.\build` with the building files, and a copy of `gotm` executable in the `.\estuary` directory.
+This script creates the directory `.\build` with the building files, and a copy of `gotm` executable in the `.\estuary` directory.

 Now move to the directory `.\estuary`.